thuduc/claude-code-bedrock-proxy/README.md

-# claude-code-bedrock-proxy
+# claude-code-bedrock-router
-Proxy to allow Claude Code to work with Amazon Bedrock Claude 4 Sonnet &amp; Opus LLMs
+Router to allow Claude Code to work with Amazon Bedrock Claude 4 Sonnet &amp; Opus LLMs

-Refer to CLAUDE.md for building and running the proxy
+Refer to CLAUDE.md for building and running the router

 Claude Code implemented 90% of this code.